 In June, we were able to open the Friday night zone café for youth to gather.
 This is awesome, considering the fear and anxiety out there for covid, our youth weren’t phased by it.

-With us not needing volunteers the same way it was very cool to see our youth volunteers in other places helping the church wherever they could.
+With us not needing volunteers the same way it was very cool to see our youth volunteers in othear places helping the church wherever they could.

-From the first cancellation of our “in-person” services on March 15th, the Music teams in Calgary, Winnipeg and Steinbach volunteers all came together and within 2 short weeks put together and recorded several worship sets to bring to our online church.
+From the first cancellation of our “in-person” services on March 15th, our Music team volunteers came together and within two short weeks put together and recorded several worship sets to bring to our online services.

-The music team, with the help of Media (of course), put together Music that would impact people around the world.
-Everything was a new experience for our Music volunteers as they navigated what was involved in taking our Springs Music teams across the globe for the first time ever.
+The Music Team, with the help of our Media Team, put together music that would impact people around the world.
+Everything was a new experience for our music volunteers as they navigated what was involved in taking our Springs Music Teams across the globe for the first time ever.

-- We measured out parking lots to get max. car parking spaces
+- We measured out parking lots to get the maximum car parking spaces

 We started Indoor services allowing us to involve many volunteers from our greeter and usher teams.